Paskul/ROS2slamChange/README.md

 $ sudo apt install ros-humble-gazebo-ros-pkgs
 ```

-After a succsessful install, lets consider dependencies:
+After a successful install, let's consider dependencies:

 ```bash
 $ rosdep update
 ```

-Though on first run we should be prompted that rosdep has not be initilized.
+However, on the first run, we should be prompted that rosdep has not been initiated.
 If so, run:

 ```bash
 $ sudo rosdep init